A brief look at provincial approaches to recreational marijuana sales

 Share via Email

-British Columbia and Manitoba are the latest provinces to outline their plans for the sale of marijuana with legalization looming July 1.
-Here is a glance at provincial and territorial plans to date.
+Nova Scotia and Prince Edward Island are the latest provinces to outline their plans for the sale of marijuana with legalization looming July 1.
+Here is a glance at provincial and territorial plans to date:

 — Alberta plans to control the online sale of pot, but will leave over-the-counter sales to private operators.
 Details on how sales would work have yet to be determined.
 Private pot stores would have to be physically separate from stores that sell alcohol, tobacco or pharmaceuticals, but how that would be legally defined is also undetermined.
 Stores would not be allowed to sell anything but cannabis and cannabis-related products.

-— New Brunswick has proposed legislation that would set the minimum age at 19 and requires users to lock away their marijuana when its in their home.
-A legislature committee has recommended selling marijuana through government-operated stores.
+— New Brunswick will set the minimum age at 19 and require users to lock away their marijuana when it's in their home.
+The province announced last month that people would be able to buy marijuana at a subsidiary of the province's liquor commission.

+— Prince Edward Island has set its legal age at 19, and said it will sell marijuana at standalone outlets run separately by its liquor commission.
+P.E.I. will allow online sales, and restrict marijuana use to private residences.

+— Nova Scotia said marijuana will be sold alongside alcohol in its provincial liquor commission stores, and through online sales, to anyone 19 and over.
+The province accepts federal rules setting a personal possession limit of up to 30 grams, a personal cultivation limit of up to four plants per household and will establish provincial penalties for youth possession of up to five grams.

 — Newfoundland and Labrador will allow sales in private stores with the legal age set at 19.
 The Crown-owned liquor corporation will oversee the distribution to private retailers.
 Consumption will be restricted to private residences.